Matrix Completion in Group Testing: Bounds and Simulations: Proof of Theorem

 Now by applying \cref{Inclusion-Exclusion Bound}, along with some rearrangement of the variables, one can quickly derive \cref{theo6 eq1}.
-Nevertheless, the terms of the lower bound of $\bbE[h|s]/t$ in \cref{theo6 eq1} is somehow complex.
-To turn it to be a simple one, we consider the case $n > (d+1)^2$.
-In addition, to shorten the writing, we have the following notations:
+Nevertheless, the terms of the lower bound of $\bbE[h]/t$ in \cref{theo6 eq1} are somehow complex.
+To make it a simple one, we consider the case $n > (d+1)^2$.
+In addition to shorten the writing, we have the following notations:

 Next we derive two crucial monotonic properties of $\Omega(d,n)$, which are shown on \cref{binom inq lemma} and \cref{Ups inc lemma}. \begin{lemma} Let $n,d$ be positive integers such that $n>(d+1)^2$ then for all $i\in \{0,\dots,d-1\}$, we have: